 The Company is authorised and the ACD is authorised and regulated by the FCA.
 The Company is structured as an "umbrella" company, in that the Company proposes to issue Shares linked to different Funds which have been established.
-The Company is a UK UCITS and its FCA Product Reference Number is 191822.
+The Company is a UK UCITS.